Khashoggi murder: Trump ignores US leverage over Riyadh

 "Maybe he did and maybe he didn't!"
 Trump said, implying Prince Mohammed's culpability in Khashoggi's killing in the Saudi consulate in Istanbul on October 2 hardly matters.

-What does, he asserted, was the Gulf kingdom's role as a bulwark against rival Iran, its multi-billion dollar investments in the US –- including several arms deals -- and its perceived stranglehold on global oil prices.
+What does, he asserted, is the Gulf kingdom's role as a bulwark against rival Iran, its multi-billion dollar investments in the United States -- including several arms deals -- and its perceived stranglehold on global oil prices.

 Trump was widely pilloried for what critics called his mercantile priorities that made him appear more like a lobbyist for the oil-rich kingdom, raising the prospect of strong congressional action against Saudi Arabia.